Shafquat Towheed, 'New Directions in Print Culture: Opportunities, Challenges, Trajectories', Alumni Room, School of English, 3 May 2017, 5:30-7:00pm

 The Pencheon Collection in Context: Collecting and Recollecting the French Revolution, Sheppard Room, Treasures Gallery, 17 March 2017

-This workshop, held in collaboration with the Institut français du Royaume-Uni, investigates the Pencheon Collection in the Brotherton Library.
+This workshop, held in collaboration with the Institut français du Royaume-Uni, investigated the Pencheon Collection in the Brotherton Library.
 Created by James Michael Pencheon (1924-1982), the collection contains nearly 3,000 volumes in French and English along with boxes of miscellaneous items: manuscripts, pamphlets, prints, maps, booksellers catalogues, newspaper clippings, correspondence and additional ephemera.
-It raises questions about the formation of the cultural memory of the French Revolution in Britain, about the role and approach of individual collectors of materials on the French Revolution and about what can be learnt about the acquisitions policies and subsequent use of such collections in university libraries.
+The collection raises questions about the formation of the cultural memory of the French Revolution in Britain, about the role and approach of individual collectors of materials on the French Revolution and about what can be learnt about the acquisitions policies and subsequent use of such collections in university libraries.

 To download the event flyer, click here

 Print Workshops, Wednesday 9 November, Wednesday 23 November, Wednesday 7 December 2016

 We opened the print room on three afternoons this semester, so that staff and students interested in the history of print could visit the room, discuss the equipment and its use, and (by arrangement) use it themselves.

 Books that Go Bump in the Night, Print Room, 7 October 2016

 This event, held as part of the city-wide Light Night festival, gave visitors the opportunity to experience an immersive, specially-commissioned performance written and directed by students from Performance and Cultural Industries.
 We had over 130 visitors over the course of the evening, each of whom descended the stairs into the dark print room, the presses and performers illuminated only by (electric) candle-light...